TheBeef/EthercatMotorExample/README.md

 # EthercatMotorExample
 This is an example of controlling an EtherCat motor using the soem Raspberry PI library.

-I worked on EtherCat motors for a time for a company.
+I worked on EtherCat motors for a time at a company.
 They were trying to use the SOEM library and a Respberry PI 4 to control a motor.
-In the end they abandoned the project, I have taken what I have figured out and made this example of controlling an EtherCat motor.
+In the end they abandoned the project.
+I have taken what I have figured out and made this example of controlling an EtherCat motor.

 I couldn't find an example of controlling a motor using EtherCat out on the net, so I put this together.